 Why watch the LCK?

-There are times when you just want to watch good League of Legends.
+There are times when all you want to do is to watch good League of Legends matches.
 And when that happens, there’s no better place than the LCK.
 South Korea has a long-standing tradition of forging esports champions, and LoL is no exception.
-A unique blend of talent, infrastructure, and grueling practice regiments puts LCK teams into a league of their own.
+A unique pool of incredible talent, state-of-the-art infrastructure, and grueling practice regimens put LCK teams into a league of their own.